TarCV/fork/README.md

 ==================
- - [x] Use JUnit 4 facilities to get list of test methods to execute (possibly with childs created by runners such as Parameterized)
+ - [x] Use JUnit 4 facilities to get list of test methods to execute (possibly with childs created by runners such as Parameterized) **This feature breaks support of original Fork annotations**

- - [ ] Support all the runners provided out of box in  ASTL
+ - [ ] Support all the runners supported out of box in ASTL

+ - [ ] Support all the runners from JUnit 4

- - [ ] Support cases where some testcases are disabled on some devices via annotations
+ - [x] Support cases where some testcases are disabled on some devices via annotations

  - [ ] Support custom filters